Vorschreibung/siml/SPEC.rst

     elements are always bare words.
   - Literal blocks are always ``|`` and can appear anywhere within an item.

-* Minimal comment behavior:

-  - Only full-line comments and simple inline comments on scalar/list lines.
-  - ``#`` in literal blocks is just a character.

 Implementation intent
 ---------------------